tpun27/Refactored-Chess-Game/README.md

     - Implemented isValidEndpoints() to validate moves solely on piece color
     - Started implementing isValidPath() to check for piece specific movement validation
     - Modified PlayChess to demonstrate isValidEndpoints()

+- Step 7
+    - Added method isValidKnightMove() to MoveUtility to check for legal start and end Coordinates
+    - Added helper methods subtractXCoordinates() and subtractYCoordinates()
+    - Continued implementing isValidPath()